ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### Setting the placeholder

-To display {@link features/editor-placeholder the placeholder} in the main editable element simply set the `placeholder` field in the CKEditor 5 component configuration:
+To display {@link features/editor-placeholder the placeholder} in the main editable element, set the `placeholder` field in the CKEditor 5 rich text editor component configuration:

 ```ts
 @Component( {